jklust/gamdpy/README.md

 ### 2. Integrator
 A function (or kernel) that takes a configuration as input and takes a number of timesteps.
 Interactions to be used are compiled in when contructed (make_integrator()).
 - NVE,
-- NVT (Temperature controled by user-supplied function, see examples/LJchain_wall.py),
+- NVT, Nose-Hoover (Temperature controled by user-supplied function, see examples/LJchain_wall.py),
 - ...

 ### 2. Interactions